brshallo/funspotr/README.md

     space[7].
--   Feel free to open an issue if you’d be interested in a simplifying function or vignette for mapping `spot_funs()` through local repos or other folder structures other than github respositories (which is already covered in `github_spot_funs()`)[8]
+-   Feel free to open an issue if you’d be interested in a simplifying function or vignette for mapping `spot_funs()` through local repos or other folder structures other than github repositories (which is already covered in `github_spot_funs()`)[8]
 -   All the functions in “R/spot-pkgs.R” would probably be better handled by something like `renv::dependencies()` or a parsing based